pittma/obstacle-allusion/blog/2023-06-18-nietzsche.md

 closer to purpose, to clarity, to zen.
 If we're left to oscillate around the ball, then we never creep nearer its center.
-The implication of Nietzsche's metaphor is a life is one without self-reflection, or at least one which out any productive reflection.
+The implication of Nietzsche's metaphor is a life is one without self-reflection, or at least one withou:t any productive reflection.
 Productive reflection is the following of the thread, tracing what we know now and using it make inferences about the paths which lie ahead.
 If the center is then unattainable, then perhaps